WPA-ESN-Greece/ESN-Greece-Scripts-Library/README.md

 # ESN-Greece-Scripts-Library
-A collection of useful scripts/ functions to speed up the development process of google apps script.
+A collection of useful scripts/ functions to speed up the development process of Google Apps script.

+---

+You can access it from the Google Apps Script editor by adding it as a library using this Script ID: `1M-QxHmIYgoqIAJxcsfOB3Ee0usB--jYuH-LZyafiBAW85WQu6hv7equd`